Hoadley Correlation Clustering Analyzer

 Normally correlation matrices would be larger than this.
 As matrix

 size increases the hierarchical cluster diagram and Step-by-Step

 analysis become indispensible tools for revealing complex relationships

 |Multi-stage portfolio construction|

 The Correlation Clustering Analyzer application provides a number of tools to facilitate a typical multi-stage approach to asset allocation/portfolio construction.

-Under a multi-stage approach, asset weights are firstly allocated within clusters -- groups of assets, or sectors, which share similar characteristics.
+Under one widely used multi-stage approach, asset weights are firstly allocated within clusters -- groups of assets, or sectors, which share similar characteristics.
 Weights are then allocated across clusters, treating each cluster of assets, including its volatility and correlation with all other clusters, as a single entity.